Chris Hacker

-Christopher M. Hacker (born November 15, 1999) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 30 Toyota Tundra for On Point Motorsports.
+Christopher Monroe Hacker (born November 15, 1999) is an American professional stock car racing driver who last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 30 Toyota Tundra for On Point Motorsports and the No. 02 Chevrolet Silverado for Young's Motorsports as well as part-time in the NASCAR Xfinity Series, driving the No. 38 Ford Mustang for RSS Racing and the No. 35 Chevrolet Camaro for Emerling-Gase Motorsports.

 Racing career

 Early career

-In 2008, Hacker started his racing career when he was 8 years old, racing in Quarter Midgets, where he ranked 2nd in his home state.
+In 2008, Hacker started his racing career when he was eight years old, racing in Quarter Midgets, where he ranked second in his home state.
 From 2009 to 2011, he competed in the Bandolero bandits, where he won the Indiana state championship in 2010 and 2011.
 After two championship seasons in Bandoleros, he moved up to the INEX Legend Cars in 2012, where he won the Indianapolis Speedrome Championship in the Young Lions category.
-In 2013, he moved up from Legend Cars to the Champion Racing Association Sportsman category, where he became the youngest driver to ever to win a CRA event at age 13.
+In 2013, he moved up from Legend Cars to the Champion Racing Association Sportsman category, where he became the youngest driver to ever to win a CRA event at the age of thirteen.
 He returned to the CRA for 2014, competing in the JEGS All-Star category, where he won the Sportsman of the Year Award.

 ARCA Menards Series West

 In 2020, Hacker signed with Fast Track Racing with a collaboration with Cram Racing Enterprises for one race in the ARCA Menards Series West, the Arizona Lottery 100 at ISM Raceway.
-He started 24th and finished 15th.
+He started 24th and finished fifteenth.

 ARCA Menards Series

 On August 28, 2020, Hacker announced on Twitter that he would be competing part-time in the NASCAR Camping World Truck Series in 2021 for an unknown amount of races, and two ARCA Menards Series races for Cram Racing Enterprises starting at Daytona.
-On January 11, 2021, Hacker had tested positive for COVID-19, and was forced to quarantine, missing the ARCA test session at Daytona.
+On January 11, 2021, Hacker tested positive for COVID-19, and was forced to quarantine, missing the ARCA test session at Daytona.
 Due to missing the crucial test session, this eliminated Hacker from competing at Daytona.
-Hacker was set to make his first official ARCA Menards Series debut at Charlotte Motor Speedway for the 2021 General Tire 150.
-Hacker started 12th and finished 10th, his first career top 10 in his first ARCA Menards Series start in 2021.
+Hacker made his official ARCA Menards Series debut at Charlotte Motor Speedway in the 2021 General Tire 150, starting twelfth and finishing tenth as the final lead lap driver.